 Chuck Blanaru was called to the Manitoba Bar in 1984 and the British Columbia Bar in 1994.
 Mr. Blanaru is a member of the Trial Lawyers Association of British Columbia and served on the Executive from 1997-2003 and on the Board of Governors from 2004-2006.
-Chuck is also a member of the Canadian Bar Association and the New York State Bar Association (International Section).
+Chuck is also a member of the Canadian Bar Association, the American Bar Association (Business Section) and the New York State Bar Association (International Section).

 Mr. Blanaru is designated counsel to the leading financial institutions on Vancouver Island in the areas of commercial mortgage lending, personal property secured transactions, syndications, risk management, operations, collections, realizations and foreclosures.
 He also provides general counsel to many businesses and organizations in the central Vancouver Island area.

 Chuck also has significant experience in personal injury cases, where he has handled a large number of complicated and serious claims, including brain and spinal cord injury.